 Another negative emotion (9)

-Sce1BCDEInfo B, C, D and E, all a part of your friends group, think it is bad behavior to consistently use mobile phones during a lesson, but they react in different ways.
+Sce1BCDEInfo – Friends B, C, D and E, all students who are a part of your friends group, think it is bad behavior to consistently use mobile phones during a lesson, but they react in different ways.

-Sce1CInfo - C makes an angry remark to A about the messaging.
+Sce1CInfo - Friend C makes an angry remark to Friend/Student A about the messaging.

-Sce1CApp - How appropriate would it be for C to react in this way?
+Sce1CApp - How appropriate would it be for Friend C to react in this way?

 Extremely inappropriate (0)